 Local level planning - subregions

 The Adelaide and Mount Lofty Ranges Natural Resources Management Plan is a high level strategic and business plan for the region.
-The purpose of volume 1, the strategic plan, is to provide the overall direction for all stakeholders, on the types of actions needed to address the big natural resources issues.
+The purpose of the strategic plan is to provide the overall direction for all stakeholders, on the types of actions needed to address the ‘big’ natural resources issues.

-Because it is a high level plan, it doesn’t provide detail to guide action at the local scale.
+Because it is a high level plan, it doesn’t provide the detail to guide action at a local scale.
 A more detailed level of local planning now links the strategic plan to on-ground action.

 - be transparent and provide a consistent approach to investing in action